 10, C.S.P.
 Singh Marg, Allahabad – 211 001 (India)

 Our publication ethics and malpractice statement is based on the guidelines for journal editors developed by the Committee on Publication Ethics(COPE).

 Manuscripts submitted to these journals are evaluated entirely on the basis of their scientific content.
+There are no publication charges.
 All possible measures are taken to uphold the highest standards of publication ethics and to prevent malpractices.
 Authors who submit papers to our Journals attest that their work is original and unpublished and is not under consideration for publication elsewhere.
 In addition, authors confirm that their paper is their own original work, that has not been copied or plagiarized, in whole or in part, from other works and if the authors have used the works of others the same has been appropriately cited or quoted.

 Duties / Responsibilities of Editors

 The Editorial Team of the IJM/BAMS, comprising the Editorial Board and the Committee for Publications is responsible for taking a decision as to which of